SF-WDI-LABS/testing-with-rspec/README.md

 end
 ```

-### What do we test?

-* isolation
-* behavior
-* by component
+### Other Best Practices

 We try to test each component or piece independently.
-Code written with object-oriented practices and with good separation of concerns  is far easier to test.
-So, if we write our tests before our code our tests can help to push us to write good object-oriented code and to separate concerns.

 Test organization:
-- a test file for each class
+- create a test file for each class
-- a group of tests for each method in the class
+- add a group of tests for each method that needs to be tested in the class
-- possibly `context`s for specific conditions under which the method may be used (with valid or invalid data, with strings or integers, when x=true or x=false)
+- if methods should behave very differently in different scenarios, use `context` to group tests for each scenario (logged in vs logged out, valid data vs invalid, etc)
-- a test for each behavior the method should do
+- write a test for each behavior the method should do

 Isolate tests from each other.
 One test should **never depend on another test** to change or prepare something.
 Each test should be able to run on its own without the others.

-Test behavior.

-### Testing Models
+### Testing Rails Models

+When thinking about models, there are a few things you might want to test.
+In Rails, the most common testing targets are:
+- built-in validations
+- custom validations
+- custom model methods
+- associations

 Below is a partial test file for a `User` model.
-It assumes that before the `describe` line, we've set up a `user` instance with first and last names.
-Then, it tests that the `full_name` method correctly calculates the full name:
+It sets up a `user` instance with first and last names (see "setup" section above).
+Then, it tests that a `full_name` custom model method correctly calculates the full name:

   ```ruby
   #